uiowa/uiowa/webforms/index.md

 2. **To change the *Title* or *Body* of the webform**, click the *Edit* tab under the *operations* column.
 Make your changes and then click the *Save* button at the bottom of the page.
 3. **To add, edit or remove fields/form components**, click the *Webforms* tab.
 Follow steps 5 through 8 of *How to create a webform*, above.

+## Additional webform configuration

+For more information about additional webform configuration options, including
+  - how to conditionally show or require fields,
+  - how to view, download and delete webform submissions,
+  - how to send an email when a form is submitted,
+  - how to provide a custom confirmation message upon successful form submission, and
+  - how to close a webform (to prevent additional submissions), please refer to the Advanced webform configuration page.